dtt-git/stash-battle/README.md

 - Beating a higher-rated scene earns more points than beating a lower-rated one
 - Losing to a lower-rated scene costs more points than losing to a higher-rated one
 - Ratings are stored in Stash's native `rating100` field (1-100 scale which is why changing to decimal rating system type is recommended)

+Filtering:
+- The filtered scenes will appear on the left side to be rated, while opponents are drawn from your entire library.

 ## Requirements